wicked-rainman/wicked-rainman.github.io/_posts/2020-05-02-You-could-drop-a-needle.md

 In many ways, I'm lucky that I'm retired and have a decent pension to live on.
 I also feel guilt - I'm one of the lucky ones.

-Putting asside the many concerns, I do kind of wish town stayed as quiet as it is now.
+Putting aside the many concerns, I do kind of wish town stayed as quiet as it is now.
 It's not often that birdsong is louder than the souds of traffic!